RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Sega Model 2**

-These games can be emulated using MAME or Model 2 Emulator.
+These games can be emulated using MAME (RetroArch core or standalone), MAME4droid Current, sm2-emu or Model 2 Emulator depending on your operating system.

 If emulating Sega Model 2 games using _Model 2 Emulator_ (natively on Windows or using Wine or Proton on Linux), then you need to change the ROM directory path in the EMULATOR.INI file to point to your Model 2 ROMs.